umairinter-75/c-programing-basics/README.md

 * list3.c - This program creates a linked list of three numbers entered by the user.
 It defines a `node` structure that contains an integer and a pointer to the next node.
 The program allocates memory for each new node, prompts the user for a number, and appends the new node to the end of the list.
 If the list is empty, it initializes the list with the first node.
 * list4.c - An updated version of list3.c that uses a function to insert nodes into the list in sorted order.
 The function insert_node() takes a pointer to the head of the list and a number to insert, and returns a pointer to the new head of the list.
 The main function calls insert_node() for each number entered by the user, and then prints the sorted list.
 The unload() function is used to free the memory allocated for the list.
 * list5.c - A simple program from 'Section' of Week 5 that creates a linked list of three integers entered by the user.
 It defines a `node` structure with an integer `number` and a pointer to the next node.
 The program prompts the user to enter three integers, allocates memory for each new node, assigns the entered number to the node, and links it to the existing list.
 The list is built in reverse order, with the most recently entered number at the head of the list.
+* list6.c - A program that creates a linked list of integers, prints them, and then frees the memory allocated for the list.